List of Emmerdale characters introduced in 2005: Adam Forsythe

-Juliet Garside

-Juliet Garside is a receptionist at King & Sons.
-She appeared in 2005.

-After the departure of Chloe Atkinson, Tom King goes through several receptionists, including Juliet.
-Tom admires Juliet's work and is disappointed, if not surprised, when she tells him she has to quit because of sexual harassment from Jimmy King.

-Neville Gunn

-Neville Gunn is an acquaintance of Chas Dingle.
-He appeared in 2005.

-Chas' old flame Carl King takes her out for a drink, and she runs into Neville, an old friend from her days as a stripper.
-Carl plans to take Chas back to his place, but Neville joins them, and Neville and Chas spend most of the night laughing over old times.

 Rita Brannigan

 Rita Brannigan played by Emma Kearney made her first appearance on 18 July 2005.
 Rita was introduced as a new love interest for Paddy Kirk (Dominic Brunt) following his separation from Emily Kirk (Kate McGregor).
 Kearney had undergone weight loss prior to securing the role of Rita.
 She told Mike Glendenning of the Manchester Evening News: "I hadn't been to one of these groups before but when I got on the scales and saw the reading, I decided there and then that I was never getting that big again.
 I've never stuck to a diet before, but this isn't a diet, it's just a different way of living."
 Speaking her character Rita, Kearnery said "Paddy, who has just split from Emily, has a night out with Marlon and brings her back home.
 I had a great craic doing it, Rita's very bubbly and energetic and I'm waiting to see if she'll become a recurring character."
 She added: "I'd always watched Emmerdale so this was pretty big for me, sitting in The Woolpack with the cast and crew, but they're an awful humble and lovely bunch of people, very kind and welcoming and it was really nice to be able to work on it."

 Rita meets Paddy on a night out and they go back to Smithy Cottage but they wake up Paddy's estranged wife Emily, which leads to an awkward encounter.
 Rita then leaves.
-The following year, Rita returns when she bumps into Paddy, Marlon, Donna Windsor-Dingle (Verity Rushworth) and Toni Daggert (Kerry Stacey.
+The following year, Rita returns when she bumps into Paddy, Marlon, Donna Windsor-Dingle (Verity Rushworth) and Toni Daggert (Kerry Stacey).
 Rita recognises Marlon but he fails to recognise her but Paddy does, much to Toni's annoyance.
 Paddy and Rita reconect but when Toni is rejected, Paddy leaves Rita and takes Toni home.